 You can exchange funds or redirect future contributions by logging on to the EPIC website at www.go-retire.com/Carle or by calling the EPIC Participant Service Center toll-free at 1-800-716-3742.
 You will receive an online confirmation of any exchange of funds or change in how future contributions are invested.
-If you do not receive the online confirmation, please contact EPIC.
+If you do not, please contact EPIC.